ExplainableML/uot-fm/README.md

 We leverage `wandb` for logging.
 Set your wandb key either through the enviornment variable `WANDB_API_KEY` or directly in `base_config.py`.
 Additionally, you can optionally specify a wandb group and entity in `base_config.py`.

 ### Training
-Training results from the paper can be reproduced by calling `main.py`, which by default uses mode `"train"`, and specifying a config file.
+Training results from the paper can be reproduced by calling `main.py` and specifying a config file.
 The configs for each dataset and method can be found in the corresponding dataset folder.
 E.g. to train `UOT-FM` on `EMNIST` run:

 ```
 python main.py --config=configs/emnist/uotfm.py